 - sudden scratching when not itchy

-- sudden biting at paws or other body part
+- sudden biting at paws, tail or other body part

 - sudden sniffing the ground or other object

-- wet dog shake when not wet or dirty
+- shaking off when not wet or dirty

-For the most part, dog’s do not want to be in conflict, especially with their beloved pet parents, so rather than nip, they will try to avoid the situation.
+For the most part, dogs will try to avoid conflict, so they may try to avoid the situation altogether.
 This list are tell-tale signs of your dog wanting to leave a stressful situation.

 - the dog gets up and leaves